floriangmeiner/misra_c/notes.md

-# Short Notes on MISRA C Rulesa
+# Short Notes on MISRA C Rules

 These notes come from a review of the document [MISRA-C:2004 - Guidelines for the use of the C language in critical systems](./resources/ebook/misra-c-2004.pdf) and an attempt to oversimplify the "rules" for quick ingestion.

+For those without this PDF, this is the October 2004 MISRA-C:2004 version.

 ## Environment